-Welcome to the Immuno-modulatory Biomaterials Laboratory (IMBL) in the Department of Biomedical Engineering at the University of California, Davis directed by Associate Professor Jamal S. Lewis.
+Welcome to the Immuno-modulatory Biomaterials Laboratory (IMBL) in the Department of Biomedical Engineering at the University of Florida, directed by Associate Professor Jamal S. Lewis.

 The Immuno-modulatory Biomaterials Laboratory focuses on the development of novel biomaterial systems that can manipulate the immune system.
 Our goal is to design the next generation of immunotherapeutics for applications in immune-related diseases.
 This multidisciplinary work incorporates aspects of biomaterials engineering, drug delivery, immunology, biochemistry and cell biology.